 FDA Mentors on Regulatory Science Topics

-Teams that wish to have a mentor from FDA must request a mentor by emailing RegSciTalent@rx.umaryland.edu by Dec.
-5, and well as completing the information sheet, which you can resubmit later after meeting with the mentor.
-FDA will try to identify an FDA scientist who is willing to mentor your team in the area of your interest (e.g., drug safety, device design, topic that uses data science techniques).
+Teams that wish to have a mentor from FDA must request one by emailing RegSciTalent@rx.umaryland.edu by Dec.
+5, 2024, and provide a completed Information Sheet, which can be updated after meeting with the mentor.
+FDA will try to identify an FDA scientist to mentor the team in its area of interest (e.g., drug safety, device design, topic that uses data science techniques).
 It is important to express an area of interest.
 Drs.
 Bentley and Polli are glad to help you identify an initial area of interest.
 If a mentor is found, you will be contacted via email.

-All full-time and part-time students (e.g., undergraduate, professional, graduate) at the
+All full- and part-time students (e.g., undergraduate, professional, graduate) at the University of Maryland, Baltimore and the University of Maryland, College Park are eligible.

-Each presentation will be evaluated by a panel of judges from Maryland and FDA in terms of proposed solution and presentation quality.
+Each presentation will be evaluated by a panel of judges from the University of Maryland and FDA for proposed solution and presentation quality.
 Elements of the proposed solution include novelty and potential significance.
 Short-term feasibility is a plus, but not a requirement.
-Elements of presentation quality include verbal communication, visual communication, impact of any A/V materials or demonstrations, and Q&A responses
+Elements of presentation quality include verbal communication, visual communication, impact of any AV materials or demonstrations, and Q&A responses.

 For More Information